- Get Involved

 Energy drinks such as Mountain Fuel (long-term supporters of WWTW) can make a difference but make sure you try them out in advance to see that it works for you.

-For one of the best weather forecasts for the Lake District which shows you how cold it can be on the mountain tops, the effect of the wind and the chance of cloud-free summits, go to the Mountain Weather Information Service
+The best weather forecasts for the Lake District which shows you how cold it can be on the mountain tops, the effect of the wind and the chance of cloud-free summits, are the Met Office's mountain forecast and the Mountain Weather Information Service